 ADVANTAGE #4: IT AIDS MEMORIZATION

 I know, I know: memorization is out of fashion these days.
 But let’s not take our emphasis on critical thinking and creativity too far.
-If thinking skills are the toolkit, facts are the raw materials.
+If thinking skills are the toolkit, facts are the raw building materials.
 It’s impossible to arrange an interesting proposal, plan, article or analysis–or even have a fluent conversation on a topic–without the facts–the building blocks–in hand.
 (Okay, it’s possible, but we all know what that looks like and it isn’t pretty.)

 The very best way to use School in a Book is as a tool for memorization.
 This is the stuff you’ll want to know–to retain–for the many efforts, decisions and conversations to come in your life.
-And if you don’t know them, you will regret it.

 ADVANTAGE #5: IT HELPS YOU FILL IN YOUR KNOWLEDGE GAPS